dhananjay-ryu-jin-sama/EMotord/README.md

 # Hi

-The name of the project is called pokemon.
+The name of the project is called led_lcd and the main.c file is present in Core -> Src.

 Thank you for considering my application for this internship.
 I've posted my solution to the problem statements, as well as the testing features in the code.